This text is translated into Russian by google automatic human level neural machine.

 Please refer to the text in Russian as a source.

 Energy for BAM

-Now the situation is changing: in 2016, in the Sovetskaya Gavan, a new CHP will start operating.
-Design, registration of construction permits, preparation and coordination of documentation are close to completion.
+Now the situation is changing: in 2016, a new CHP plant will start operating in Sovetskaya Gavan.
+Design, construction permits, preparation and approval of documentation are close to completion.
 Part of the equipment has been delivered, part has been ordered.
-Preparation of the site and related infrastructure for the main stage of construction work has already begun: a highway and railway tracks are being built, along which the necessary equipment for construction will be delivered to the future power plant.
-Later the same route will deliver fuel.
-There is confidence: the deadlines will be met, the object will not be long-standing.
-After all, 80% of the main equipment of the new CHP has already been manufactured, and some of the units have been delivered to the construction site altogether.
-Preliminary work is funded by JSC RAO Energy Systems of the East.
-Construction at the expense of funds allocated under the targeted decree of the President of the country is conducted by JSC RusHydro.
+Preparation of the site and related infrastructure for the main stage of construction work has already begun: a road and railways are being built, along which the equipment necessary for construction will be delivered to the future power plant.
+Later, the same route will deliver fuel.
+There is confidence: the deadlines will be met, the facility will not become long-term construction.
+After all, 80% of the main equipment of the new CHPP has already been manufactured, and some of the units have been delivered to the construction site.
+The preliminary work is financed by RAO Energy Systems of the East.
+Construction at the expense of funds allocated by a targeted decree of the President of the country is being carried out by JSC RusHydro.

 First of all, the construction is aimed at ensuring the uninterrupted supply of electricity and heat to residential and industrial facilities of the Soviet-Havana and neighboring Vanino district.